 All staff, including supply and temporary, and volunteers are appropriately trained in safeguarding children.
 They understand their responsibilities and who to refer concerns to.
 They are confident about what is expected of them in their day to day role in order to safeguard children and young people.

-Safeguarding documents are easily accessible and are understood by all staff and volunteers.
+Safeguarding documents, (Including Keeping Children Safe In Education 2018), are easily accessible and are understood by all staff and volunteers.
 All staff and volunteers are expected to follow safeguarding procedures.
 Policies are reviewed annually.